amelie-iska/plimbo/README.rst

 Usage
 =====

-To use the Planaria Interface for Modeling Body Organization (PLIMBO), open the installed ``~/PLIMBO/Plimbo_Runner.ipynb`` file with `Jupyter Notebook`_.
-This file provides all main functions of PLIMBO in a convenient format, complete with detailed documentation.
+To use PLIMBO, open the `"plimbo-0.0.1/plimbo/Plimbo_Runner.ipynb" file extracted above <notebook_>`__ with `Jupyter Notebook`_, which comes preinstalled with Anaconda_.
+This notebook serves as a high-level interface to the PLIMBO ecosystem, complete with detailed documentation.

 Contact
 =======